 The 8 Factors of Engagement is a balanced approach to continuous employee engagement.
 Each of the factors honors each of the eight personality styles of individuals, teams, and the organization.
 Our clients use a balanced approach of working with two factors every quarter of the year, that way it is not an annual event, but it is an ongoing approach to continuous engagement.
 Clients that have used this model have realized immediate benefit from their team taking an active – real-time approach to creating a culture of engagement.

-Please contact the LeaderShip at the Helm crew to learn more about bringing balance into your leadership style and organization.
+Please contact the Leading from the Helm crew to learn more about bringing balance into your leadership style and organization.